nautobot/nautobot-app-circuit-maintenance/README.md

 - `name`: Name to identify the Source and will be available in the UI.
 - `url`: URL to reach the Notification Source (i.e. `imap://imap.gmail.com:993`)

+There is also one optional attribute:

+- `attach_all_providers`: Flag that enable auto link of new created `Providers`.

 > Currently, only IMAP and HTTPS (accounts.google.com) integrations are supported as URL scheme

 ##### 2.1.1 IMAP